leograf/kinect-pd-instrument/README.md

 Execute the file **pd/instrument.pd** in PureData first.
 Execute the VS executable then.
 You can change the chords that will be played using numbers *1 - 5* in the keyboard

+Remember to add the corresponding *dll*s to the folder where you are executing (if you are compiling dynamically), for instance the sfml *dll*s.